 Despite attempts to increase the precision of these estimates through empirical Bayes estimation, estimates of individual teacher effects are measured with error that will attenuate these correlations (Spearman, 1904).
-Thus, if we were to find weak to moderate correlations between different measures of teacher effectiveness, this could identify multidimensionality or could result from measurement challenges, including the validity and reliability of individual constructs (Chin & Goldhaber, 2015).
+Thus, if we were to find weak to moderate correlations between different measures of teacher effectiveness, this could identify multidimensionality or could result from measurement challenges, including the reliability of individual constructs (Chin & Goldhaber, 2015).
 For example, prior research suggests that different tests of students' academic performance can lead to different teacher rankings, even when those tests measure similar underlying constructs (Lockwood et al., 2007; Papay, 2011).
 To address this concern, we focus our discussion on relative rankings in correlations between teacher effect estimates rather than their absolute magnitudes.
-Specifically, we examine how correlations between teacher effects on two closely related student outcomes (e.g., two math achievement tests) compare with correlations between teacher effects on outcomes that aim to capture different underlying constructs.
-In light of research highlighted above, we did not expect the correlation between teacher effects on high- and low-stakes math tests to be 1 (or, for that matter, close to 1).
+Specifically, we examine how correlations between teacher effects on two closely related outcomes (e.g., two math achievement tests) compare with correlations between teacher effects on outcomes that aim to capture different underlying constructs.
+In light of research highlighted above, we did not expect the correlation between teacher effects on the two math tests to be 1 (or, for that matter, close to 1).
 However, we hypothesized that these relationships should be stronger than the relationship between teacher effects on students' math performance and effects on their attitudes and behaviors.
-We also present disattenuated correlations in an online appendix to confirm that the conclusions we draw from these comparisons are not a product of differential measurement properties across outcomes.